Blue and White 72x36 Landscape Voter Education Banner

 How Much Vacation or Sick Leave is Required?

-There is no requirement to pay sick days, vacation, personal leave, or holidays.
+Apart from paid or unpaid family and sick leave (see section elsewhere in this Workers Rights Handbook on this topic for more information) there is no requirement to pay sick days, vacation, personal leave, or holidays.
 Employers may provide these or they may be provided through a union contract.
 Employers must notify employees in writing or post the policies regarding these benefits in the workplace.

 I Am An Immigrant Worker.
 Do These Laws and Regulations Apply To Me?